 at a Glance: A Guide for Health Promotion Practice

 Provides information about useful theories for health behavior change and health education practice.

 Organization(s): National Cancer Institute

-Explains and uses Theory of Reasoned Action/Planned Behavior as it relates to smoking cessation.
+Explains and uses a behavior model focused on positive attitude, subjective beliefs, and perceived behavioral control as it relates to smoking cessation.